nylas/nylas-mail/docs/PackageOverview.md

 ```

-> Nylas Mail uses CJSX, a Coffeescript version of JSX, which makes it easy to express Virtual DOM in React `render` methods!
+> Nylas Mail uses CJSX, a CoffeeScript version of JSX, which makes it easy to express Virtual DOM in React `render` methods!
 You may want to add the [Babel](https://github.com/babel/babel-sublime) plugin to Sublime Text, or the [CJSX Language](https://atom.io/packages/language-cjsx) for syntax highlighting.

 ### Package Stylesheets